olooney/oranlooney.com/content/post/genji-ko.md

     """
     Given a partition, find the optimal Genji-kō layout by minimizing a cost function.

-    I was originally hoping to get to 100% algorithmic generation, but this simple rule captures all but 4 of layouts, and the remaining 4 cannot be expressed in any rule which is shorter and simpler than just simply listing the 4 special cases.
     """
     best_cost = math.inf
     best_genjiko = None